Ashwagandhae/docx-reader/README.md

 # Docx Reader v0.0.0

 This is desktop app built with [Tauri](https://tauri.studio) and [Svelte](https://svelte.dev).
 You can open .docx files in it.
-Although many features are missing, like font, color, editing, etc, it opens documents ~3x faster than word.
+Although many features are missing, like font, color, editing, etc, it opens documents much faster than word (~3x in dev server, ~28x faster after build).
+This means it can open a 4 MB Kritique Masterfile in ~1 second.

 # Features